 RESEARCH AND DEVELOPMENT

 Given the nature of its operations your Company has a very low impact on theenvironment.
-Notwithstanding this it is committed to minimal adverse environmental impactthrough efficient use of natural resources including electricity which is critical tothe Exchange's technology-driven business.
-Your Company has an effective EnvironmentalPolicy and adheres to it.
-Your Company believes that in order to meet the objectives ofits Environmental Policy employee commitment is imperative.
-Thus your Company throughits Corporate Social Responsibility (CSR) team creates awareness amongst employees andencourages them to adopt conservation practices.
-Your Company cleared the ISO 14001:2004surveillance audit and continues to monitor its Environment Management Plan which isdeveloped on the basis ofthe Environment Review conducted annually to assess the impactof the Company's activities.
-Your Company has also developed an e-waste policy for thesafe disposal of e-waste from its premises.
-Its tie-up with authorised e-waste recyclershelps it to dispose its e-waste in an eco-friendly manner.
+Notwithstanding it is committed to minimising its environmental impactsthrough efficient use of natural resources including electricity which is the key touchpoint of the Exchange's technology-driven business.
+Your Company adheres to an effectiveEnvironmental Policy.
+Your Company cleared the ISO 14001:2004 surveillance audit andcontinues to monitor its Environment Management Plan which is developed on the basis ofthe Environment Review conducted annually to assess the impact of the Company'sactivities.
+Your Company has also developed an E-Waste Policy for the safe disposal ofe-waste from its premises.
+Its tie-up with authorised e-waste recyclers helps it todispose its e-waste in an eco-friendly manner.
 The e-waste disposal is in turn minimisedthrough best practices in maintenance and re-use of resources.

-CORPORATE SOCIAL RESPONSIBILITY _CSR_
+CORPORATE SOCIAL RESPONSIBILITY (CSR)